questionlp/blog.linh.social/_posts/2024-11-23-new-mastodon-bluesky-podcast-bot-application.md

 Instead of having to duplicate the effort across both projects, I decided to merge the two projects together and created [podcast-bot](https://github.com/questionlp/podcast-bot).

-The combined application supports posting to both Mastodon and Bluesky, with the ability to enable or disable specific feeds and either posting to Mastodon and/or Bluesky for each feed.
+The combined application supports posting to both Mastodon and Bluesky, with the option to enable or disable specific feeds and an option to post to Mastodon and/or Bluesky.
 The application logic now does an HTTP `HEAD` request for each feed to check to see if the `Last-Modified` value has been updated since the last time it was checked.

 If the value has been updated, it will continue to fetch a copy of the feed.
 The value is stored in a separate table in the same SQLite database that is used to store seen podcast episodes.
 For feeds that don't have a `Last-Modified` value, the current timestamp is stored to note the last time the feed was checked and processed.